puzzlehunt/gsmgio-5btc-puzzle/README.md

 ![theseedisplanted.png](./theseedisplanted.png)

-The pictures refer to the song Phases (by 2 Best Enemies).
+The pictures refer to the song [The Warning (by Logic)](https://www.rockol.com/uk/lyrics-61092449/logic-the-warning-inner-mix?refresh_ce) which you can see by rearranging the images: war + ning and LO + (crypto) gic.
 This webpage contains a hidden POST form which can be accessed in the browser debug mode (F12 in chrome).
 You need to unhide it, enter the password theflowerblossomsthroughwhatseemstobeaconcretesurface and hit Submit button.
 You'll be redirected to the next step.